-We ask for a deposit of £30 to reserve a dog.
-Please note that this deposit is non-returnable.
-There is then a period of 7 days during which time you are encouraged to come and visit your dog as often as you wish, and you may take it home for short visits.
+In the next 7 to 10 days, you are encouraged to come and visit your dog as often as you wish.
 Please note that these visits must take place between kennel opening hours, 10am - 1pm and 2pm - 4pm.
-During the 7 days, one of our trained staff will carry out a home-check.
+Also during that period, one of our trained home-checkers will arrange to see you.
 They will visit you in your home at a mutually convenient time and then report back to Appledown where a final decision will be made.
 Assuming everything is satisfactory, you will be asked to pay the remainder of the minimum donation for adoption.
-Our minimum donation for each dog is currently £150.
+Our minimum donation for each dog is currently £180.
 For this, your dog:

-At the end of the 7 days and at a time convenient for both you and us, you will be able to take your new addition home.
+At the end of the 7 to 10 day period and at a time convenient for both you and us, you will be able to take your new addition home.
 Don’t forget to be prepared for your new dog – you will need the basic equipment (collar and tag, lead, bowls for food and water, bedding) but also, you may need to increase the security of your garden to avoid escapes!

 6 weeks later, we carry out a second home check to make sure that everything is working out for you and your dog.
-And remember, if you have any questions, or you need help with any issues that may arise, you can telephone us any day between 10am and 4pm for as long as you have your dog.
+And remember, if you have any questions, or you need help with any issues that may arise, you can email us or telephone us any day between 10am - 1pm and 2pm - 4pm for as long as you have your dog